fivetran/api_framework/README.md

 - If the request is successful, it returns the JSON response.
 If the request fails, it prints an error message and returns None.
 - The function uses exception handling to catch any errors that occur during the request and to raise an exception if the HTTP status code indicates an error.

-## To use the script, you will need to:
+## To use the framework, you will need to:

 - Install libraries:
   - requests